top of page

 • Nervous-system education and somatic awareness

-• A trauma‑aware environment
+• A trauma-aware, deeply intentional environment

 Still unsure?